-A study of the meaning and value of effective ministry leadership, especially as it relates to the local church, including plannning, conflict managment, and priciples of organziation and managment.
-Emphsis will be given not only to leadership styles and how these relate to efficiency in gropu situations, but also to the development of personal leadership skills and how to equip leaders and parents in their development as leaders.
+A study of the meaning and value of effective ministry leadership, especially as it relates to the local church, including planning, conflict management, and principles of organization and management.
+Emphasis will be given not only to leadership styles and how these relate to efficiency in group situations, but also to the development of personal leadership skills and how to equip leaders and parents in their development as leaders.
 Fall, odd years.